-Poisson cru, or iaota: Marinated fish, for example raw tuna served with coconut cream and limes.
-The national dish.
+Poisson cru, or iaota: Marinated fish, often raw tuna, served with coconut cream and limes.
+The national dish of Tahiti.

 Fafa: Spinach-like taro leaves, often served with young suckling pig.

-Pouletfafa: Chicken with taro leaves and coconut cream.
+Pouletfafa: Chicken and taro leaves cooked with coconut cream.

-Fafaru: Sliced tuna or parrotfish macerated in sea water with crushed shrimps.
+Fafaru: Sliced tuna or parrotfish marinated in seawater with crushed shrimps and crabs.

-Casse-croute: Tahitian sandwich, as popular with locals and tourists.
+Casse-croute: A filling Tahitian sandwich, popular with locals and tourists.

-Po’e: A sweet, starchy pudding made of taro roots flavoured with papaya, mango and banana, topped in a rich coconut sauce.
+Po’e: A sweet, starchy pudding made from papaya, mango and banana, topped in a rich coconut sauce.

-Pineapples: There's no shortage of beautiful fruit on the islands but Tahiti's pineapples are reputed to be the sweetest in the world.
+Pineapples: Tahiti's pineapples are reputed to be the sweetest in the world.

-Noni Juice: Comes from the Noni tree and is famous for its health-enhancing effects.
+Tahitian Noni Juice: This juice comes from the Noni tree which is native to the South Pacific, and is famous for its health-enhancing effects.